-Prices will vary, but in general the cost of one package of emergency contraceptive pill runs between $30 and $60.
-But this can add up!
+Prices will vary, but in general the cost of one package of emergency contraceptive pill runs between $15 and $60.
+Whether you get a more affordable generic, and if you have an online discount coupon, can alter the prices tremendously.
+But either way, this can add up!

-Regular use of birth control pills may be a good option to prevent pregnancy, is more affordable in the long-run, and are usually covered by insurance.
+Regular use of birth control pills is also a good option to prevent pregnancy, is affordable, and are usually covered by insurance.

 Myth #8: Emergency Contraceptives Are Only Available When I Have an Emergency

-Most brands of levonorgestrel emergency contraceptives, like Plan B One-Step, are available over-the-counter at any time.
+Most brands of levonorgestrel emergency contraceptives, like Plan B One-Step, are available over-the-counter at any time and DO NOT require a prescription.
 Most pharmacies will stock these products on the shelves and pharmacists are glad to answer any questions.

 Myth #9: Emergency Contraceptive Pills Have No Side Effects